DepED Logo

 Encircling the seal is the institution’s name in Filipino, “Kagawaran ng Edukasyon,” and the country’s name, “Republica ng Pilipinas.”
 This textual element emphasizes the institution’s national affiliation and governmental importance.

 At the center of the seal is a shield depicting the islands of the Philippines.
-Above them shines a burning torch, symbolizing knowledge, enlightenment, and the unity of the people through education.
+Above them shines a burning torch, symbolizing knowledge, enlightenment, and the people’s unity through education.
 The torch is a traditional illumination symbol, signifying education’s role as a light source guiding the path to development and prosperity.

-Above the shield are two merlions—heraldic figures combining features of a lion and a fish.
+Above the shield are two merlions, heraldic figures combining features of a lion and a fish.
 The merlions hold an open book, symbolizing knowledge and scholarship.
 Lions have appeared in the country’s heraldry since 1901 and during the Commonwealth of the Philippines, referencing the country’s history under Spanish rule.
-The lion, as part of the Spanish heritage, combined with the fish representing the nation’s island geography, speaks to the deep connection with history and the importance of passing down knowledge through generations.
+The lion, as part of Spanish heritage, combined with the fish, symbolizing the country’s island geography, speaks to a deep connection to history and the importance of passing on knowledge from generation to generation.

 Overall, the seal highlights the significance of education in the national context, its role in preserving and transmitting cultural heritage, and the country’s aspiration toward a bright future.